-Light conditions: This plant prefers bright direct and indirect light, rotate periodically to keep its shape.
+Light conditions: This Hoya pubicalyx prefers bright indirect light, but can also tolerate bright direct light and medium direct light.
+Rotate periodically to keep its shape.
 If you notice leaf burning move the plant away from direct sunlight.
-This plant can tolerate medium light but will not flower without sufficient lighting.

 If your plants were shipped to you, unwrap them and remove wood shavings from soil (if any).
-They maybe thirsty, so give 'em a drink of water if needed
+They maybe thirsty, so give them a drink of water if needed

 Whether you live around the corner or across the country, moving is stressful for plants.
 Don't be alarmed by leaf loss, browning or yellowing, or a little light wear & tear!
 Please don't repot or fertilise for at least two weeks to avoid stressing plants out further. **This will compromise our 14 day guarantee.

-If you suspect something's not quite right with your new plant bébé, reach out to firstname.lastname@example.org with the details and a photo within 14 days.
+If you suspect something's not quite right with your new plant, reach out to firstname.lastname@example.org with the details and a photo within 14 days.
 We'll make it right!